 - The lease term is the major part (at least 70%) of the useful life of the leased asset.

-Other indications that a lease should be classified as a lease include situations where the asset is specialized and cannot be used by a party other than the lessee without significant modifications and where the losses of the lessor in relation the lease are born by the lessee.
+Other indications that a lease should be classified as a lease include situations where the asset is specialized in nature and cannot be used by a party other than the lessee without significant modifications and where the losses of the lessor in relation the lease are born by the lessee.

 Company C in engaged in the manufacture of bicycles.
 It has leased some specialized production equipment from Company L. The useful life of the equipment is 6 years and the lease term is 5 years.
 The fair value of the equipment is $20 million and the present value of minimum lease payments made by Company C amounts to $15 million.
 The equipment is specifically designed for the operations of Company C and the lease contract contains a provision which allows Company C to either extend the lease at much lower rates or purchase the equipment at the end of 5 years for $1 million.
 The fair value of the equipment at the end of the lease term is expected to be $4 million.